T Levels Provider FAQs

 The Employer Set Project forms part of the assessment for the Core component, and relates to the Occupational Specialisms.
 The ESP is separate from the Industrial Placement (which is not part of the TQ) and does not assess the Industry Placement in any way.

 However, we believe the Industry Placement will help your students apply the knowledge, understanding and skills they are learning in the classroom.
-And as a result, their placement will help towards them apply their skills within an industry environment, which we hope will support their summative assessment of the TQ.
+And as a result, their placement will help towards them applying their skills within an industry environment, which we hope will support their summative assessment of the TQ.

 For your students' initial attempt, yes.
 The Core assessments (each of the Core KUS and the ESP) must be sat in the same assessment window.

 The Core KUS and ESP marks will be combined to give an overall Core component grade between A* - E.